 Rail and Tree: The Story of the Cochin Forest Steam Tramway

-Timeline of Major Laws Issued as a part of Colonial Forest Policy
+Timeline of Early Colonial Forest Policy

 The forest policies of the British applied to the Cochin state as it entered into a subsidiary alliance with the British under the Madras government.
 During 1800–95, the British government established the Forest Department, intending to monopolise valuable timber.
 Other forest reforms emerged from the protracted efforts and correspondence between Raja Rama Varma, Cochin’s monarch, and the British government.
 Fascinated by the departmental system of the British, the Raja had frequent meetings with the British Conservators of Cochin forests to change the forest administration of Cochin.
 One of the major issues discussed was the smuggling of timber into Thrissur and Ollur, which were adjacent to British areas.
 This action deprived Cochin of its revenue and also led to the loss of vast areas of forests.
 These incidents stressed the need for adequate facilities to transport timber safely from Cochin forests.